The proven two-sided marketplace playbook, based on 10+ years of experience

 Few other business concepts have equally low startup costs.

-You can introduce new categories or new locations with the same playbook you used to launch.
-Big, risky investments in physical infrastructure aren't needed.
+You can introduce new categories or locations with the same playbook you used to launch.
+Big, risky investments in physical infrastructure are never necessary.

 If you’ve chosen your marketplace software well, you can easily adapt it as you grow.
 You can learn from real users and eliminate all the guesswork.

-In fact, there are many examples of successful marketplaces that have been built by bootstrapping.
-They haven't needed any outside investment to grow.
+In fact, many successful marketplaces have been built by bootstrapping.
+They haven’t needed any outside investment to grow.

-Cross-side virality is a tremendous benefit for peer-to-peer marketplaces – think Airbnb, Eventbrite, Etsy, or Poshmark.
+Cross-side virality is another powerful growth lever, especially for peer-to-peer marketplaces similar to Airbnb, Etsy, Eventbrite, or Poshmark.

 What makes two-sided businesses powerful is also what makes them challenging.